khualu/simulate_nature/readme.md

-/# Nature of Coding
+# Nature of Coding
 This repo is made for two extra credits for the Hogeschool van Amsterdam.
 I get to choose a topic for which I get to spend 28 hours on 1 credit.
 I choose to follow the video series of [The Coding Train](https://www.youtube.com/user/shiffman/playlists?view=50&sort=dd&shelf_id=6), which explains how to simulate different processes of nature in the programme [Processing](https://processing.org/).

 ## Project structure
 There will be folders for each series of video in the main series that I get to work on in the 56 available hours.
-So at a maximum there will be 12 folders.
-Each folder will contain the designated `Processing` files.
+There are six different main folders for each chapter in the video series.
+Each folder will contain the designated files.

+## Images
+All images made by me can be found here: [Nature of Code Image Library](imgur.com/a/zjcvbW0).
+For the other images, you can find them in the corresponding links used to link them in `Markdown`.

 ## Work schedule